-Of course, the relationship of most 'island-mainland' dyads is far from smooth or settled.
-Asymmetrical federalism is by definition in perpetual negotiation: in 2005, Jeju Island become a 'special administrative province' of South Korea, enjoying even more autonomous powers (Chosun Ilbo, 2005); and the Bermuda Independence Commission visited London for high-level talks (Sanders, 2005).
-In 2006, Åland now with its own top-level internet domain (.ax) - threatened to scuttle the renewed attempt to get the European Constitution endorsed (Rennie, 2006); Tokelau rejected a move to independence in free association with New Zealand following a referendum (see Connell, Chapter 11, this volume); while China and Taiwan continued their - so far verbal and diplomatic - confrontation.
-Also in 2006, the UK High Court ruled that the Chagossians were entitled to return to the Chagos Archipelago; the UK government's subsequent appeal was dismissed by the Court of Appeal in May 2007 (http://www.chagossupport.org.uk/).
-Also in 2007, Saint Barthélemy and Saint Martin became distinct collectivités d'outre mer as part of the latest reforms to the French overseas territories.
-Then, in 2008, the Netherlands Antilles break up: Bonaire, Saba and St Eustatius becoming muncipalities of the Netherlands; while Curaçao and Sint Martin join Aruba, each in status aparte within the Kingdom of the Netherlands.

-The fluidity of the 'mainland-island' arrangement is enhanced precisely because it is both federal (and thus involving multi-level governance, which presents competing claims for legitimacy and policy competence) and asymmetrical (where the striking of idiosyncratic or special deals and outcomes is often preferred).
-The relationship is liable to change (e.g., in Canada, see IIGR, 2005); and 'full sovereignty' (whatever that phrase may imply in the twenty-first century) remains a viable option and vision, should it be impossible to work out decent terms for a sub-national solution.
-We could scarcely find a better example of this critical fluid nature of governance than that of Bougainville (see Ghai and Regan, Chapter 8, this volume) with the recent changing nature of that island's status towards autonomy either within, or possible independence from, Papua New Guinea.
+Of course, relationships among most 'island - mainland' dyads is far from smooth or settled.
+Asymmetrical federalism is by definition in perpetual negotiation: in 2005 Jeju Island become a 'special administrative province' of South Korea, enjoying even more autonomous powers (Chosun Ilbo, 2005) while the Bermuda Independence Commission has recently visited London for high-level talks (Sanders, 2005).
+In 2006 Aland has been threatening to scuttle the renewed attempt to get the European Constitution endorsed (Rennie, 2006), Tokelau has rejected a move to independence in free association with New Zealand following a referendum (Scoop Independent News, 2006) and China and Taiwan continue their-so far verbal and diplomatic confrontation.
+The fluidity of the 'mainland-island' arrangement is enhanced precisely because it is both federal (and thus involving multilevel governance, which presents competing claims for legitimacy and policy competence) and asymmetrical (where the striking of idiosyncratic or special deals and outcomes is often preferred).
+The relationship is liable to change (e.g. in Canada: see IIGR, 2005); and 'full sovereignty' (whatever that phrase may imply in the 21st century) remains a viable option and vision, should it be impossible to work out decent terms for a subnational solution.
+We could scarcely find a better example of this critical fluid nature of governance than that of Bougainville (see Ghai and Regan this issue), with the recent changing nature of that island's status towards autonomy either within, or possibly independent from, Papua New Guinea.
 The issue of renegotiation in these cases may be fractious: the terms of the relationship may be the subject of civil strife, guerrilla movements or other forms of internal warfare and diplomatic tension.
-This can take the guise of 'infra-nationalism' which is a political and institutional structure beyond the constitution, a de facto island (or sub-island) state apparatus existing in taunting defiance of the main state, with which relations are not harmonious - as has occurred in recent decades in such diverse places as

-Aceh, Bougainville, Corsica, Cyprus, New Caledonia, Mindanao and Sri Lanka (Weiler, 1991).
+These may take the guise of 'infra-nationalism', which is a political and institutional structure beyond the constitution, a de facto island (or sub-island) state apparatus existing in a taunting defiance of the main state, with which relations are not harmonious.
+This has occurred in recent decades in such diverse places as Aceh, Bougainville, Corsica, Cyprus, New Caledonia, Mindanao and Sri Lanka (Weiler, 1991).

-This state of variability is often represented in an expression of ambivalent, 'lovehate' nationalism.
-The smaller (island) player is often demonstrably proud of its own (sub-?) national identity, captured also by explicitly showcased cultural differences (in language, religion, history, ethnic composition, political ideology and other identity symbols like flags, anthems, currency, monuments, emblems and top-level internet domains) from its larger player.
-Yet it may refer to a benign, special relationship with the larger player for the purpose of defending its prized autonomy and selfdetermination (from the threat of international piracy, general insecurity or irredentist neighbouring states).
-If the relationship lies in discord, then local political movements and the public at large are likely to see, and play upon, the image of the larger player in a colonial or imperialist light, unfairly and insensitively pushing its weight around, and frustrating their legitimate rights to self-determination.
+This state of variability is often represented in an expression of ambivalent, 'love - hate' nationalism.
+The smaller (island) player is often demonstrably proud of its own (sub?)-national identity, captured also by explicitly showcased cultural differences (in language, religion, history, ethnic composition, political ideology, other identity symbols like flags, anthems, currency, monuments and emblems) from its larger player.
+Yet it may refer to a benign, special relationship with the larger player for the purpose of defending its prized autonomy and self-determination (from the threat of international piracy, general insecurity or irredentist neighbouring states).
+If the relationship lies in discord, then local political movements and the public at large are likely to see, and play upon, the image of the larger player in a colonial or imperialist light, unfairly and insensitively pushing its weight around, swamping their legitimate rights to self-determination.
 The larger player, in contrast, would tend to react (if at all) by invoking obligations towards order and regional stability and against renegade, destabilizing and quirky politics.
-The situation 'on the ground' is usually far more complex, with different political parties, social classes and other social groupings on the island, on the mainland and in between (the influential island diaspora) championing and expressing their preference for one or more of what could be a bewildering range of relational solutions (e.g., for the Caribbean, see Ramos and Rivera, 2001, pp. 1-21).
-We capture something of these intricate dynamics in this volume's study of two island archipelagos linked to South American states, the Galápagos Islands in relation to Ecuador, and the Caribbean islands of San Andrés and Old Providence in relation to Colombia (see Kerr, Chapter 10, this volume).
+The situation 'on the ground' is usually far more complex, with different political parties, social classes and other social groupings on the island, on the mainland and in between (the influential island diaspora) championing and expressing their preference for one or more of what could be a bewildering range of relational solutions (e.g. for the Caribbean, see Ramos and Rivera, 2001, pp. 1-21).